How Much Does Renters Insurance Cost in New York?

 A rider, also called a "floater." adds more coverage to a standard rental insurance policy.
 The rider kicks in when the standard policy coverage ends.

-In general, remember that you should not rely on renters insurance to cover valuables.
+Remember that you should not rely on renters insurance to cover valuables.

-That can get easily eaten up with just one damaged necklace, so it’s always a good idea to take out a rider or purchase a higher level of protection to increase your liability coverage limit beyond the standard amount.
+That can get quickly eaten up with just one damaged necklace, so it's always a good idea to take out a rider or purchase a higher level of protection to increase your liability coverage limit beyond the standard amount.

 As for your deductible, choose a figure that you can afford. $500 to $1,000 is the going rate for the most common deductibles.